 Areas: Violence of Modern/Colonial State; Imperial-Colonialism; Modernity’s Infrastructure of Destruction and Memory; Critical Epistemicide, Femicide, and Genocide Studies; Algorithmic Modernity; Traveling and Decolonial Knowledge; Justice and Law; Hospitality; Translation.

-Fazil Moradi is a Research Fellow at Johannesburg Institute for Advanced Study (JIAS), University of Johannesburg in South Africa, where he is the organizer of a monthly Actuvirtual Symposium.
-Moradi is also a Research Associate at the Institute for Social Anthropology, Austrian Academy of Sciences, and a fellow at Law, Organization, Science and Technology (LOST) Research Network, Sci-Tech Asia Research Network, and Refugee Outreach & Research Network.
+Fazil Moradi is a visiting associate professor at Faculty of Humanities – Johannesburg Institute for Advanced Study, University of Johannesburg, where he is also the convener of a monthly Actuvirtual Symposium; associate researcher at the Institute for Social Anthropology, Austrian Academy of Sciences, and member of Law, Organization, Science and Technology; Research Network, Sci-Tech Asia Research Network; and Refugee Outreach & Research Network.
 He has been a researcher at Max Planck Institute for Social Anthropology in Halle, and taught at the Institute for Social and Cultural Anthropology, University of Halle in Germany.
-In addition to his own research projects, he works together with medical science scholars on the long-term impacts of chemical warfare agents at Sahlgrenska Academy – University of Gothenburg in Sweden.
+In addition to his own transdisciplinary inquiries, he works together with medical science scholars on the long-term impacts of chemical warfare agents at Sahlgrenska Academy – University of Gothenburg in Sweden.

 Samuel Moyn is Henry R. Luce Professor of Jurisprudence at Yale Law School and Professor of History at Yale University.
 He is the author of many books, including A Holocaust Controversy: The Treblinka Affair in Postwar France (2005).